“The work has become an excavation site. I am the archaeologist and the canvas crumbling stone. The paintbrush a tool to reveal what’s hidden.”

 — Kalli

 Kalli earned her BFA in Visual Arts from Ball State University.
 In 2020, during life drawing sessions at the Lafayette Atelier, she began to consciously refine her sensitivity to energy.
-These sessions revealed her ability to capture not only the physical form of her models but also their energetic fields through watercolor.
+These sessions revealed her ability to paint not only the physical form of her models but also their energetic fields.
 This discovery catalyzed her deeper exploration into spiritual traditions and ancient healing practices.

-Her creative process begins with meditation, during which she attunes to the space and surrounding energies.
-Iconographic forms—symbols that feel both ancient and universal—often emerge or are sensed during these sessions.
+Her creative process begins with meditation, during which she attunes to ancient/historic landmarks and excavation sites.
+Iconographic shapes are sensed during these sessions.
 She sketches these impressions repetitively, allowing a distinct visual language to develop.
 From there, her work takes one of two forms:

-The first is a contemporary adaptation of the fresco secco technique, combining plaster, acrylic gesso, and watercolor ground on unstretched canvas.
-This approach enables her to create immersive, large-scale pieces that evoke the experience of exploring a sacred archaeological site.
+The first method is a contemporary adaptation of the fresco secco technique, combining plaster, acrylic gesso, and watercolor ground on to unstretched canvas or paper.
+This approach enables her to create large-scale, immersive experiences for viewers to be transported into imaginative archaeological landscapes with thick textures that mimic old crumbling walls and caves

-The second involves painting on raw cotton or linen, which is either loosely hung or stretched over frames.
-These works encourage physical movement around the piece, inviting viewers to visually "dig" —mirroring the process of experiencing an archaeological discovery.
+The second method involves painting on fabric to mimic raw hide or a natural surface.
+These pieces are loosely hung like textile or stretched over frames.
+These works encourage physical movement around the piece, inviting viewers to visually "dig" mirroring the process of experiencing an archaeological discovery for oneself.

-Kalli’s practice is deeply informed by conversations with archaeologists and her visits to ancient sites such as Machu Picchu, Chichén Itzá, and the Roman Baths.
-These experiences have affirmed her belief that both artists and archaeologists share the role of uncovering hidden histories and interpreting the unseen.
-Her recent series, Bath Spa, was inspired by her time connecting to the energies of the Roman Baths in England and was exhibited in December 2024 at the Factory Arts District in Indianapolis.
+Kalli’s practice is deeply informed by conversations with archaeologists and her own visits to ancient sites like Machu Picchu, Chichén Itzá, and the Roman Baths.
+These experiences have affirmed her belief that both artist and archaeologist share the role of uncovering hidden histories and interpreting the unseen.
+Her recent series, Bath Spa, was inspired by her time connecting to the energies of the Roman Baths in England that was exhibited at Factory Arts District in Indianapolis, Dec 2024.